Additional Examination Attempts

 Students enrolled in Bachelor's programs at TH Köln have the option to use up to four "additional examination attempts" if they have failed the same exam three times or if they are not satisfied with the grade of a passed exam.

-This replaces the former regulations on free attempts ("Freiversuch") and additional oral examinations.
-Transitional arrangements for examinations taken before September 1, 2018 are in place.
+This replaces the former regulations on attempts not counted if failed ("Freiversuch") and additional oral examinations.

 FAQ on additional examination attempts